 Another dangerous maneuver in Greece is the dreaded left turn on any road.
-Chances are good that whoever follows behind you at double your speed is busy lighting a cigarette or fiddling with his stereo all while he is calculating the physics of passing you on the left without hitting the oncoming traffic and analyzing his trajectory to allow his wheels to avoid the two pot holes on the street.
-Naturally the last thing he has noticed is your left blinker that has been flashing frantically for 5oo meters, or your brake lights that you have been pumping frantically hoping that the driver behind you will notice and finally slow down.
-After driving in Greece for a long time I have come to the conclusion that turn signals fail in this way one time too often, so in addition to turning them on early, I extend my entire arm out the window pointing to the left for at least 200 meters.
+Chances are good that someone might be driving behind you at double your speed, while lighting a cigarette and fiddling with his stereo in the middle of calculating the physics of overtaking you without hitting the oncoming traffic, you, or the two pot holes in the middle of the road.
+Naturally the last thing he/she has noticed is your left blinker that has been flashing frantically for 5oo meters, or your brake lights that you have been pumping frantically hoping that the driver behind you will notice and finally slow down.
+After driving in Greece for a long time I have come to the conclusion that turn signals fail in this way one time too often, so in addition to turning them on early, in rural roads, I extend my entire arm out the window pointing to the left for at least 200 meters.
 That seems to take care of the driver directly behind, but it has no effect on the ones behind him, but, hey, what's life without a little stress.

 A European Union drivers license, or a USA drivers license is valid in Greece, and it should be accompanied by an International Driver's Permit.

-The International Driving Permit is an official translation of your valid Drivers License into 10 different languages, and they are valid for one year from the date issued.
+The International Driving Permit is an official verification and translation of your valid Drivers License into 10 different languages, and they are valid for one year from the date issued.

-You can obtain an International Driving Permit from your local AAA for $10, or from ATAA.
-All you need is your valid US Drivers License, the completed application, two passport size photos (often taken on the spot at the AAA office), and you must be over 18 years old.
-You can go to your local AAA office, and the whole process takes about 10-15 minutes, or you can obtain your permit by mail.
+In the USA, you may obtain an International Driving Permit from your local AAA for $10, or from ATAA.
+All you need is your valid US Drivers License, the completed application, two passport size photos (often taken on the spot at the AAA office for a fee), and you must be over 18 years old.
+You can go to your local AAA office where the whole process takes about 10-15 minutes, or you can obtain your permit by mail.

 More information about International Driving Permits from the US Department of State